0

 Pokémon cards.

-We sell something the market didn't offer before us.
+We sell something that the market didn't offer before.
 Something between the frustration of a classic booster and the coldness of a purchase on Cardmarket.
 A third way — for those who want both the thrill of opening and the certainty of value.

-There are two ways to get a beautiful Pokémon card.
+There are two ways to get a nice Pokémon card.
 The first: open classic boosters and hope.
-The second: go to Cardmarket, choose the card you want, pay its market price, receive it in an envelope.
+The second: go to Cardmarket, choose the card you want, pay its market price, and receive it in an envelope.

 Both have existed for years.
 Both work.
 And both have a fundamental flaw that collectors know by heart.